How to write a successful research proposal

 What is a research proposal?

 Research proposals are used to persuade potential supervisors and funders that your work is worthy of their support.
-These documents setting out your proposed research that will result in a Doctoral thesis are typically between 1,500 and 3,000 words in length.
+These documents set out your proposed research that will result in a Doctoral thesis.
+They are typically between 1,500 and 3,000 words.

 Your PhD research proposal must passionately articulate what you want to research and why, convey your understanding of existing literature, and clearly define at least one research question that could lead to new or original knowledge and how you propose to answer it.